jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 we decided to explore the Kendall Knob area in order to try and stay in the trees as much as possible.

-The danger level was moderate the night we made our decision, but it changed to High over night and we forgot to recheck it the morning of the tour.
+The danger level was Moderate the night we made our decision, but it changed to High over night and we forgot to recheck it the morning of the tour.
 Had we known that we would have made different decisions, but thankfully we had the opportunity to learn without consequence this time around.